vnuu/soc-alert-triage-and-automation-pipeline/README.md

 **Regex Capture**

-1. Click on "Change Me" and set the name to "SHA256 Regex".
+1. Click on the "Change Me" node and set the name to "SHA256 Regex".
 2. Set the action to "Regex capture group".
 3. For the input, select the `hashes` field from the Execution Argument section.
 The input should look like this:
 ```